-Many of the directors and senior managers within the Forsyth Barr Group are shareholders of Forsyth Barr Group Limited, our parent company.

-Shareholders may receive dividends from Forsyth Barr Group Limited, and the value of their shares may increase, depending on the overall financial performance of the group.
-This means that the Forsyth Barr employees making the investment decisions for the funds of the Scheme could be encouraged to transact in a manner that financially advantages entities in the Forsyth Barr group of companies to the detriment of investors in the funds.
+Octagon Asset Management Limited's employees may also be shareholders of Octagon Asset Management Limited.
+In addition, many of the directors and senior managers within the Forsyth Barr Group are shareholders of Forsyth Barr Group Limited, our parent company.
+Shareholders may receive dividends from Octagon Asset Management Limited (Forsyth Barr Group Limited), and the value of their shares may increase, depending on the financial performance of Octagon Asset Management Limited (the Forsyth Barr group).
+This means that the Octagon Asset Management Limited employees making the investment decisions for the funds of the Scheme could be encouraged to transact in a manner that financially advantages Octagon Asset Management Limited or other entities in the Forsyth Barr group of companies to the detriment of investors in the funds.

-See above for how particular conflicts of interest for the Forsyth Barr employees making investment decisions are managed, and the general policies and procedures below.
+See above for how particular conflicts of interest for the Octagon Asset Management Limited employees making investment decisions are managed, and the general policies and procedures below.